 ABL1, ABL2, ALK, BCL11B, BCL2, BCL6, BCR, BIRC3, CBFB, CCND1, CCND3, CDK6, CHD1, CHIC2, CIITA, CREBBP, CRLF2, CSF1R, DEK, DUSP22, EBF1, EIF4A1, EPOR, ERG, ETV6, FGFR1, GLIS2, IKZF2, IKZF3, JAK2, KAT6A, KLF2, KMT2A, MALT1, MECOM, MKL1, MLF1, MLLT10, MLLT4, MYC, MYH11, NF1, NFKB2, NOTCH1, NTRK3, NUP214, NUP98, P2RY8, PAG1, PAX5, PBX1, PDCD1LG2, PDGFRA, PDGFRB, PICALM, PML, PRDM16, PTK2B, RARA, RBM15, ROS1, RUNX1, RUNX1T1, SEMA6A, SETD2, STIL, TAL1, TCF3, TFG, TP63, TYK2, ZCCHC7

 Hematologic malignancies (e.g. leukemias, lymphomas, myelomas, plasma cell neoplasms) frequently have chromosome rearrangements and gene fusions that are important in establishing a diagnosis, predicting prognosis, and guiding therapy choices.
-The FusionPlex PanHeme Panel is based on next generation sequencing of RNA (cDNA) from bone marrow, leukemic blood, or lymph node tissue to detect somatic oncogenic gene fusions involving any of over 100 genes associated with hematological malignancies, without prior knowledge of the fusion partners or the breakpoints of the translocations.
+The FusionPlex® PanHeme Panel is based on next generation sequencing of RNA (cDNA) from bone marrow, leukemic blood, or lymph node tissue to detect somatic oncogenic gene fusions involving any of 72 genes associated with hematological malignancies, without prior knowledge of the fusion partners or the breakpoints of the translocations.

 This test can also be ordered for a single gene or a subset of 2-10 genes, chosen by the ordering clinician based on clinical and pathological findings.

-Test Limitations: The FusionPlex Pan-Heme Panel is used in this test for the sole purpose of identifying gene fusions with both known and unknown fusion partners of solid tumor-associated gene targets.
-This assay does not detect gene fusions located outside the targeted gene regions.
-This test is also has limited ability to detect low-level mosaicism (<10%).
+Test Limitations: The FusionPlex® Pan-Heme Panel is used in this test for the sole purpose of identifying gene fusions with both known and unknown fusion partners of solid tumor-associated gene targets.
+Not all exons are targeted for each gene transcript in the panel.
+This assay does not detect gene fusions located outside the targeted gene regions or rearrangements and genomic juxtapositions that don’t produce fusion transcripts.
+This test is also has limited ability to detect low-level tumor content (<10%).
 The failure to detect an alteration at any locus does not exclude the diagnosis of any of the disorders represented on the targeted panel.
 The laboratory can assist the ordering provider in determining whether other types of testing, such as DNA sequencing for point mutations, are appropriate.
 This discussion should be considered in the context of the clinical phenotype.

 - Leukemic Blood: 1-3 ml in EDTA (lavender top vacutainer).
 Keep at room temperature.